Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 #### _Switch to Android_
 - Run `Android` Icon from windows desktop to boot into Android.
 #### _Switch to Windows_
-- Open WOA Helper app (Install it from Download folder and grant root access, and press ``QUICKBOOT TO WINDOWS``, it will boot in windows.
+- Install Woa-Helper.apk from Download folder or download it from [here](https://github.com/n00b69/woa-helper/releases)], allow root permission, and press ``QUICKBOOT TO WINDOWS``.

 #
 ### Miscellaneous:-